muhammadsaria/codsoft_internship/README.md

 # codsoft_internship
-this repositry is made for uploading the tasks file of my internship programming at codsoft
+this repositry is made for uploading the tasks file of my internship programming at codsoft.